 More environmentally friendly

-Whether it’s your first time or your 50th time using TPO, these six steps will help you get the job done right:
+Whether it’s your first time or your 50th time using this material, these six steps will help you get your TPO welding job done right:

 We recommend two heat tools for any TPO welding job: automatic welders and heat guns.
-The scope of the welding job at hand will determine which heat tool will provide the best results.
+The scope of the welding job at hand will determine which TPO welding machine will provide the best results.

 Heat Guns

-TPO welding guns—like the BAK RiOn—are more effective for welding jobs that require precision, such as in narrow spaces.
-These handheld devices are durable, easy to maintain, and perform optimally.
+A TPO welder —like the BAK RiOn— is more effective for welding jobs that require precision, such as in narrow spaces.
+These handheld hot air welders are durable, easy to maintain, and perform optimally.
 Check out additional product features below:

-Automatic TPO welders—such as the BAK LarOn 21—are best suited for welding jobs completed on large surfaces.
-That’s because these machines are bigger and sturdier, thus more equipped to tackle heavy-duty jobs.
+Automatic TPO welding machines—such as the BAK LarOn 21—are best suited for welding jobs completed on large surfaces.
+That’s because these hot air welding machines are bigger and sturdier, thus more equipped to tackle heavy-duty jobs.
 Here are several features of the BAK LarOn 21 automatic welder:

 The Right Heat Tools for Every TPO Welding Job